simopt-admin/simopt/simopt/docs/MM1queue test.rst

 Description:
 ------------
-This is the model simulates an M/M/1 queue with an Exponential interarrival time distribution and an Exponential service time distribution, The optimal objective is to minimize the average sojourn time for each entities enter the stations.
-(M/M/1: A stochastic process Represents a flow system with a certain state space)
+This is a model simulates an M/M/1 queue with an Exponential interarrival time distribution and an Exponential service time distribution.
+The optimal objective is to minimize the average sojourn time for each entities enter the stations.
+(M/M/1: A stochastic process Represents a customer flow system with a certain state space)

 .. math::